djma777/100-days-of-code/r2-log.md

 - Codewars
 - YDKJS > Appendix B: Polyfilling Block Scope
+- freeCodeCamp Python

 ### **Thoughts**

 - Solved a time Kata today.
 It was not difficult but, the way the top solution works is a little bit difficult for my mind to understand.
 I mean, `%` confuses me a bit when it was used.
 I don't quite understand (yet) how the result in the modulus operation results to minutes or seconds, but I kind of do understand - just not fully.
 - So just a short topic, seeing as it is an Appendix Chapter, i'm not sure what tha difference is between `Traceur` and `Babel`.
 And by looking up they are competitors of each other, apparently.
+- Slowly getting into Python...
+Just some basics.
+Lesson today is just about variables and expression.
+Very basic stuff.
+So... `constants` in Python is same as `primitives` in JavaScript?
+I guess so.

 ---